List of north–south roads in Toronto: Jarvis Street

 Jarvis Street recognizes the Jarvis family, who lived on land north of Queen Street and centred on Jarvis Street between 1824 and 1846.
 William Jarvis was Provincial Secretary and Registrar of Records between 1792 and his death in 1817.
 His son, Samuel Jarvis, won the last duel held in Toronto when he mortally wounded his neighbour and rival John Ridout.
 He was arrested as a result, but later acquitted, after which he took over his father's position.
 The increasing debt of the family led Samuel to sell off the property beginning in 1846.
 His house, Hazel Burn, was demolished to make way for Jarvis Street.
 Mutual Street was established at the same time on the property line between the former rivals.

 Jarvis Street begins at Queen's Quay north of the Lake Ontario shoreline.
 It travels north to one block south of Bloor Street, where most traffic is siphoned on to Mount Pleasant Road.
 Jarvis previously extended to Bloor Street, but was truncated on August 26, 2009.
 The section between Charles Street and Bloor Street was renamed Ted Rogers Way.

+Jones Avenue

+Jones Avenue is an arterial road located between Danforth Avenue and Queen Street and is the main road serving Blake-Jones and Leslieville neighbourhoods.